Unlock your Professional Future

 Perhaps a metaphor might help you visualize why he says this.

 Think for a moment about a key—the kind you might use to unlock your front door.
 The key has a number of indentations and projections on its blade.
-Each of these lifts a pin to the point where the key pin clears the shear line.
-This is so that the plug of the lock can turn inside the case and allow you to open your door.
-If you insert the wrong key, the pins do not clear the shear line so the plug cannot turn and it will not unlock.
+Each of these lifts a pin to the point where the key pin clears the shear line so that the plug of the lock can turn inside the case and allow you to open your door.
+If you insert the wrong key, the pins do not clear the shear line so the plug cannot turn.

 That is a perfect analogy for what happens in a job interview.

-According to Dan (who has been guiding executives now for almost 18 years), your objective in a job interview is, like the key.
-Your true task in an interview is to discover the exact contours of the role and the expectations of the company.
-Once you know exactly what is needed you can then tailor how you explain your experience and skills.
-You are able to demonstrate how precisely applicable your skills are to the requirements of the role and the needs of the company.
-Just like the metaphoric key, you need to clear the shear line perfectly during the interview process so as to allow the key to turn and open (or unlock) the career path.
+According to Dan (who has been guiding executives for over 20 years), your objective in a job interview is, like the key, to discover the exact contours of the role and the expectations of the company.
+Once you know exactly what is needed, you can then tailor how you explain your experience and skills to demonstrate how precisely applicable they are to the requirements of the role and the needs of the company.
+Just like the metaphoric key, you need to clear the shear line perfectly during the interview process.
+Doing so will allow the lock to turn and open the career path.

 In fact, you should approach the interview as a solution rather than a job seeker.
-And the only way to do that is to actively explore the contours of the issues, challenges, or opportunities.
-These are the real reasons the company is recruiting.
-This is equally true whether you are interviewing through any of the principal markets the Barrett Group addresses (the recruiter market, the published market, or the unpublished market), the difference being that you probably will have more latitude to design the position yourself in the unpublished market than in the other two cases.
-The Barrett Group helps clients enter all three of these markets.
-And then, once interviews begin to occur, trains clients to anticipate questions and practice responses, including the kind of active exploration we discussed above.
+And the only way to do that is to actively explore the contours of the issues, challenges, or opportunities—the real reasons the company is recruiting.
+This is equally true whether you are interviewing through any of the principal markets The Barrett Group addresses (the recruiter market, the published market, and the unpublished market).
+The difference is that you will probably have more latitude to design the position yourself in the unpublished market than in the other two cases.
+The Barrett Group helps clients enter all three markets and then, once interviews arise, trains clients to anticipate questions and practice responses, including the kind of active exploration discussed above.

-No wonder Forbes magazine cited us as one of the best in the business for the last two years.
+No wonder Forbes magazine has cited us as one of the best in the business for the last five years.

-Here’s what one recently landed client had to say about our process:
+Here’s what one recently landed client, who wanted to shift into a new industry, had to say about our process:

-Executives often tell us about frustrating interview experiences because, as Maciej says, they weren’t prepared properly for the interview, like an athlete who has not trained for an event, so failure is highly likely.
+Executives often tell us about frustrating interview experiences because they aren’t prepared properly for the interview, like an athlete who has not trained for an event.
+So, failure is highly likely.
+Barrett Group clients, however, are well prepared.

-Perhaps it is time you improved your own chances and really decided to unlock your professional future.
+Perhaps it is time to improve your chances and really unlock your professional future.
 Let the Barrett Group be your key.
 Give us a call.

 2022 © The Barrett Group | Privacy Policy (US) | Cookie Policy (US) | Disclaimer